ARM-software/SCP-firmware/doc/cmake_readme.md

 **LIMITATIONS**

-- CMake build of rdn2 platform is not working.
-It requires further investigation.
-- CMake build of platform synquacer is not tested.
-- CMake build of platform rcar is not tested.
 - ArmClang toolchain is supported but not all platforms are working.

 **NOTE**: Read below documentation for advanced use of development environment